Fourth Stimulus Check: Will You Get Another Relief Payment?

 But the Biden administration has other priorities.
 One of its biggest is passing the infrastructure plan, which also faces Republican opposition.
 The American Jobs Plan, worth $2.3 trillion and then lowered to $1.7 trillion during negotiations, aims to rebuild roads, repair bridges, do away with lead pipes, extend broadband, modernize the country’s electric grid and much more.
 It does not include another stimulus check.
 In theory, one could be added at a higher overall price tag.
 Republicans oppose the plan, in part, for its reliance on higher corporate taxes.
 They would be disinclined to support an even larger corporate tax hike to fund another payment.

 Plenty of negotiating and possible paring down seems inevitable before either plan comes to a vote.
-In fact, a bipartisan group of Senators has recently reached a deal that will soon be presented to the President.
+In fact, a bipartisan group of Senators has recently reached a deal on infrastructure that will soon be presented to the President.
+(Some Democrats are already pushing back.)
 Biden still faces an uphill battle attracting 10 Republican supporters in the Senate in both cases.
 As a result, Democrats may very well be anticipating the need to use reconciliation again to push through these broad pieces of legislation.
 Voters favor using reconciliation to pass both both plans.

 Joe Manchin of West Virginia, among the most centrist Democratic Senators, has warned against overusing reconciliation.
 He is also apparently unwilling to do away with the filibuster, which would lower the number of votes needed to pass legislation to 51.
 With bipartisanship still hard to come by, the Biden administration is in a tough spot.
 They’re unlikely to add a fourth stimulus check to either plan, driving up the price tag by hundreds of billions of dollars.
 They’re also unlikely to use reconciliation to pass another stimulus check on its own.